ChaileGr/Cookiecutter-Data-Science-Framework/README.md

 evaluation of predictive poolicing models and running data processing pipeline

-Name: Chaile Grandy Course: INST414 Section: 0201 Research Questions:
+Name: Chaile Grandy Course:

+INST414 Section: 0201

+Topic:

+Research Questions:

 For this sprint, a model is being created to answer the following questions: